By Craig Neil. This post includes affiliate links.

 Overview

 The Parish Church of St. Cuthbert is something of a hidden gem in Edinburgh.
-Well, not quite ‘hidden’ exactly, but its location on the far western end of Princes Street Gardens means it’s often overlooked by day trippers.
+It’s not exactly “hidden,” but due to its location at the far western end of Princes Street Gardens, tourists tend to ignore it.

-The church is dedicated to St. Cuthbert (obviously) who is believed to have preached on the spot in the 7th century.
-Back then there would have been nothing but fields for miles around, but as Edinburgh grew the site of the church became surrounded by buildings and it’s now situated at the busy junction of Princes Street and Lothian Road.
+The church is dedicated to St. Cuthbert (obviously), who is believed to have preached on the spot in the 7th century.
+Back then, there would have been nothing but fields for miles around, but as Edinburgh grew, the church’s location surrounded by buildings, and it is now located at the busy intersection of Princes Street and Lothian Road.

-If you’re in this situation you might like to take a look at the virtual tour I made of the church which you can see by clicking the link in the information table above, as well as clicking the link on my Virtual Tour Map.
+After exploring the graveyard, it’s time to head inside the church—unless it’s winter, in which case you’ll probably find the main doors closed.
+If you’re in this situation, you might like to take a look at the virtual tour I made of the church, which you can see by clicking the link on my Virtual Tour Map.

 1: This is without a doubt one of the most attractive churches in Edinburgh, but visitors should be aware that it isn’t open year-round.
 In fact, it’s only open between April and September, Tuesday to Friday.